3.9 Start-up funding for young entrepreneurs

 Access to information

-Through Youth Guarantee [cfr. § 3.6], the Government encourages forms and services for self-employment.
-The interventions of the program, whose objective is the development of entrepreneurial attitudes and the start of self-employment or business activities for young people aged 18 to 35, are:
+Through Youth Guarantee [cfr.
+3.6], the Government encourages forms and services for self-employment.
+The interventions of the program are based on its main objectives, the development of entrepreneurial attitudes and the start of self-employment or business activities for young people aged 18 to 35.

 The actors directly or indirectly interested in the construction of the business idea and that help young people along the way by offering them services and assistance are:

 - Ministry of Labour and Social Policies [cfr. § 3.2]